 VOLUNTEER TASTER SESSIONS

-To find out more about the volunteering roles available and to meet some of the team.
-Please come along the next Taster Event and to see what roles we have on offer.
+Our Volunteering Taster Sessions allow you to find out what it’s like to volunteer with us and to meet some of our friendly team.
+Please come along the next Taster Event for a fun day out and to see what roles we have on offer.

 We are looking for people to join our:

-Required hours: Tuesday PM, Friday AM, Saturday Find the role description here.
+Available hours: This is an ad-hoc role Find the role description here.

 Roles available for: Weekends, bank holidays and school holidays.
 Find the role description here.